MicrosoftDocs/win32/desktop-src/cossdk/publishing-and-delivering-events-in-com-.md

 ---
-Description: 'To publish an event, simply instantiate an event class object and invoke the desired method; for detailed instructions on how to do this in code, see Publishing an Event.' ms.assetid: '835c3753-fdcc-4afe-94c3-c954aaf1c832'
+Description: To publish an event, simply instantiate an event class object and invoke the desired method; for detailed instructions on how to do this in code, see Publishing an Event. ms.assetid: 835c3753-fdcc-4afe-94c3-c954aaf1c832
-title: Publishing and Delivering Events in COM+
+title: Publishing and Delivering Events in COM+ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Publishing and Delivering Events in COM+